property Grid.ItemFromPoint (X as OLE_XPOS_PIXELS, Y as OLE_YPOS_PIXELS, ColIndex as Long, HitTestInfo as HitTestInfoEnum) as HITEM

 HITEM An item's handle where the point is.

-The following sample prints the cell's value from the cursor:
+The following VB sample prints the cell's value from the cursor:

 Private Sub Grid1_MouseMove(Button As Integer, Shift As Integer, X As Single, Y As Single)